IlanaB11/UV-Vis-Analysis/README.md

 Plot absorbance vs. wavelength in static (matplotlib) or interactive (plotly)

 ## File Controls
-Baseline Trials: How many columns of data are excluded from normalization <br> Contains Unit Rows: Drops the first row containing unit values <br> Wavelength Column Repeats: Drops every other column to remove duplicates <br>
+Baseline Trials: How many columns of data are excluded from normalization (default 2 for 100% and 0% baselines) <br> Contains Unit Rows: Drops the first row containing unit values (default True)<br> Wavelength Column Repeats: Drops every other column to remove duplicates (default True) <br>

 It is possible to upload mulitple files as long as they all require the same controls and the same range of wavelengths.